-"Assignment" means an agreement by the Issuer pledging Student Loans to the Trustee as collateral for any Bonds.
+"Assignment" means an agreement by the Issuer pledging Student Loans to the Trustee as collateral for any Bonds, as amended and supplemented pursuant to its terms.

 "Authenticating Agent" means the Trustee or any other Indenture Agent authorized in a Supplemental Indenture to perform the acts required of such agent in conformance with the provisions of the General Indenture and such Supplemental Indenture.